TBubba/fysx/README.md

 * *Leash Constraint:* Force one vertex to stay within a radius of the other vertex by pulling the vertex inside the radius when it's outside.
 * *Pin Constraint:* Pins a vertex to a point in space.
 The vertex is forced to stay at that point at all times.

+### Edge

+An ``Edge`` is a "solid" line between two vertices.
+Edges and vertices are the only things that can collide with each other (a collision is **always** between an edge and a vertex).

 ### Body

-``Body`` is a group of vertices and constraints.
+``Body`` is a group of vertices, constraints and edges.

 ### World

-A ``World`` is where all the vertices, constraints and bodies live.
+A ``World`` is where all the vertices, constraints, edges and bodies live.
 Only physical objects in the same world can interact with each other.

 ## Links